Charging your hybrid or electric car

 Recently there has been a significant increase in the number of charging stations located around the UK, with over 30,000 chargers, charging your vehicle whilst out and about has never been so simple.

 Many public EV charge points are free to use, however, the majority of fast and rapid chargers do require payment.
 There are websites and apps that can assist you with locating an electric car charging station.

 Alternatively, EV charge points can be installed at your home but often require you to have off-street parking.
-Charging your vehicle at home is the most convenient and cost-effective method and Government grants are available to support with the installation of home EV charge points.
+Charging your vehicle at home is the most convenient and cost-effective method, and Government grants may be available to support with the installation of home EV charge points.